John Cena and Shay Shariatzadeh Spark Engagement Rumors

 Eagle-eyed fans saw the rock in question during the duo's recent outing in San Diego, Calif.

-"John Cena [was] spotted today at a carnival in Mission Beach, San Diego with Shay Shariatzadeh right behind him with huge engagement ring on her finger....They were very affectionate," one eyewitness told E!
+"John Cena [was] spotted today at a carnival in Mission Beach, San Diego with Shay Shariatzadeh right behind him with [a] huge engagement ring on her finger....They were very affectionate," one eyewitness told E!
 News.
 "She was grabbing onto his arm the whole time and the ring was def on her left hand."

 A social media user also posted a picture of Cena at Belmont Park that only fueled the rumors.